BOAT-ocean-acoustics/boat-website/book/intro.md

 2) Growing the ocean acoustics education and research community through interactive and collaborative workshops.

 ## Current status
 In this pilot stage, we are building foundational tutorials on core ocean acoustics concepts that can serve as "blueprints" for further developments on advanced topics and techniques.
-We will also host two education workshops to engage learners from diverse backgrounds to "open up the funnel" for student intake into ocean acoustics.
+We will also host education workshops to engage learners from diverse backgrounds to "open up the funnel" for student intake into ocean acoustics.

 ## The BOAT Philosophy

-We build open, executable tutorials to connect learners to ocean acoustics knowledge on modern computing infrastructure.
+In the BOAT program, we build open, executable tutorials to connect learners to ocean acoustics knowledge on modern computing infrastructure.
+This approach fosters the development of physical and mathematical intuitions through hands-on computational examples first, inspiring and motivating learners to dive deeper into specific topics of their choice.

+Looking ahead, we envision maintaining a collection of tutorial modules backed by a persistent JupyterHub, for the ocean acoustics community to learn an explore collaboratively beyond in-person or virtual workshops.

 ![](./img/boat_diagram.png)